Mythri532/docker/Readme1.md

     docker run --name test_redis<br>

 22. Interactive mode – Let us to interact with the container from out terminal. -I option attaches a standard input of the bash shell to     the<br>container.<br>

-23. Detached mode - -d option which lets the container to run in background.<br>
+23. Detached mode - -d option which lets the container to run in background.<br> docker run -d <container-name> image-name>

-    So whenever required we can connect to container using its id and name.<br>

 24. docker Build<br>